39 Fun Summer Outdoor Activities for Preschoolers

 7. Build A Fairy Garden

-Fairy gardens are so much fun to make.
-And even more fun when the littles get to join in.
-Suppose you haven’t had the pleasure of building a fairy garden with your child.
-This summer is a great chance to give it a try.
+Fairy gardens are so much fun to make, and they are even more fun when the littles get to join in.
+If you haven’t had the pleasure of building a fairy garden with your child, this summer is a great chance to give it a try.

 The Dollar Tree has the perfect affordable fairy garden supplies, or you can purchase a fairy garden kit.
 Also, make sure to check out these fun garden crafts!